Last Updated on June 28, 2022 by Rat Race Running

 The hardest part of any task is getting started.

-Whenever I try to start some project, learn a new skill, write a new blog post, read a book, and any other task, it is often easier to do it later.
+Whenever I try to start a project, learn a new skill, write a new blog post, read a book and do any other task, it is often easier to do it later.

 Unfortunately, later becomes much later, and much later often becomes never (or the night before the deadline).

-For example, for students (like you and me), it is very difficult to study.
+For example, for students (like you and me), it is challenging to study.
 So, how will I start from a ridiculously small task?

 Another example is when I am writing.
 I still haven’t established the habit of consistently writing in my blog, so I try to write more often.
 The problem is, I write only when I feel like it.

 So, how can I use the principle of starting ridiculously small?
 I start writing only the first sentence, and most of the time, the following words just come flowing.
-It’s amazing, really.
+It’s amazing.

 Then there is exercise.
-A lot of people have been talking about getting “bigger” since the start of the community quarantine.
+Many people have been talking about getting “bigger” since the start of the community quarantine.
 But did you know that 7-minutes a day is all you need to remain active?

 It may not give you the beach body you’ve always dreamed of, but it is better than nothing.

-Many of us wants to be more productive during this time, but we just can’t gather the needed willpower to begin – so we just procrastinate.
+Many of us want to be more productive during this time, but we can’t gather the needed willpower to begin – so we procrastinate.

 There are two kinds of procrastination – the positive and the negative.

-The positive is when you put a task into the future because there are more urgent tasks at hand.
+The positive is when you put a task into the future because more urgent tasks are at hand.

-The negative procrastination is totally avoiding the task at hand, because suddenly your room needs a general cleaning, or you have a chat from a friend or you just decided to take a nap.
+Negative procrastination is avoiding the task at hand because suddenly your room needs a general cleaning, you chat with a friend, or you decide to take a nap.

-There is a quote saying, “to eat an elephant – do it one bite at a time.”
-So, just start small and get it over with.
+A quote says, “to eat an elephant – do it one bite at a time.”
+So, start small and get it over with.

 Do you have a dreaded task?
 Start small.